mbaumer/us_hep_funding/docs/_states/TX.md

 ## TX-12 -- Rep. Kay Granger (R)
 ### Committees
 Kay Granger is the #4 Republican on the House Committee on Appropriations

+Kay Granger is the #5 Republican on the House Appropriations Subcommittee on Energy and Water Development

 ### HEP Grants
 ```